-In addition to your contact details and in advance of the dealer’s inspection there are several details on which any valuation is likely to be based, including:
+In addition to your contact details – and in advance of the dealer’s inspection of the vehicle – there are several details on which any valuation is likely to be based, including:

 - the make and model of your motorhome – and as previously mentioned, the more reputable the marque, such as Auto-Sleeper, the more impressed any dealer is likely to be;

-- the registration number, age and mileage of the motorhome;
+- the registration number, age, and mileage of the vehicle;

 - whether you have a full mechanical and habitation service history;